There are a number of funding options available to eligible University of Adelaide students studying overseas as part of their degree.

 - In most cases this will mean that students will only qualify for OS-HELP if the Diploma in Languages portion of their credit is no more than 3 units of a 12 unit total (in one semester).

 - Students participating in a short program comprising one language course will not be eligible for OS-HELP if that course is to be credited to a Diploma in Languages.

 IMPORTANT NOTE: The above advice only applies where the language study is to be credited towards a Diploma in Languages.
 Language credit applied to a Bachelor degree is not impacted.

 One application must be completed per study period (i.e. two applications must be completed for two loans).
 Please note that it is not possible to apply for, or be found eligible for, an OS-HELP loan after the end of your overseas study experience.
-Your OS-HELP application must reach us, and all eligibility criteria be met, at least a week before the end date of your overseas program to ensure you can be selected to receive the loan funds.
+Your OS-HELP application (in SMART) must be made, and all eligibility criteria be met, at least one week before the start date of your overseas program to ensure you can be selected to receive the loan funds.

 How do I apply?

 OS-HELP is not automatically applied to eligible students; you must apply for the loan.